nodejitsu/prenup/README.md

 <img src="http://imgur.com/RcVnG.png" border="0"/>

-prenup allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarions, and unit tests.
+### prenup allows you to meaningfully engage your clients and convert their domain knowledge into tangible milestones, features, scenarios, and unit tests.

 ## features